Make Your Piano Chords Sound Powerful

-The piano has always been an important part of music.
-This expressive instrument has found its place from Beethoven and Mozart’s compositions all the way to modern Pop and House music anthems.
-Since it’s a type of instrument that delivers a very wide and rich sound, it’s important to place it on the right spot in the mix.
-Generally speaking, many of the modern software-based instruments and emulations, including those of the piano, can lack that certain richness that the live instrument possesses.
-However, there are some techniques and tricks which can make our piano chord progressions sound more thick and powerful.
-In the next tutorial, we will present to you one such technique.
+The piano has always been an essential part of music.
+This expressive instrument has found its place in Beethoven's and Mozart's compositions and modern pop and house music anthems.
+Since it's an instrument that delivers a vast and rich sound, placing it in the right spot in the mix is essential.
+Generally speaking, many modern software-based instruments and emulations, including those of the piano, can lack that certain richness that the live instrument possesses.
+However, some techniques and tricks can make our piano chord progressions sound thicker and robust.
+In the following tutorial, we will present to you one such technique.

 Layering

 We will start by listening to a previously made sequence in our SoundBridge: DAW.
-This sequence contains a piano chord progression which right now, might sound a bit “poor”.
-Here it is soloed and then in context with the rest of the mix.
+This sequence contains a piano chord progression that might sound a bit "poor" right now.
+It is soloed and in context with the rest of the mix.

 ~Piano Chord Progression - Unprocessed